Skip to main content

 The Lawrence Room dog figurineA donor-funded grant for relevant book purchases is available every year to all Girton Classicists.
 There are also bursaries for those eligible, competitive funds for travel to Classical lands, and help with pre-course tuition if your offer demands it.
 We are the only college to have an antiquities museum, the Lawrence Room, comprising material found on the College site and donations from across the ancient world.
 The star is Hermione Grammatikē, a Roman portrait mummy, excavated by William Flinders Petrie in the Fayum early in 1911.
 Students have the option to be trained as volunteer curators.

 With active Fellows specialised in both Greek (Dr Helen Van Noorden, Director of Studies) and Latin (Dr Jacob Currie), much of the supervision in literature and language is currently covered in College.
-A distinctive feature of first year Girton classics supervisions is the variety of assignments, which build into the programme the development of presentation skills, collaboration and critical research skills.
+A distinctive feature of Girton 1st year Classics supervisions is the variety of assignments, which build into the programme the development of presentation skills, collaboration and critical research skills.
 The Director of Studies aims to tailor supervisions for each student, drawing in experts across Cambridge.

 • No. of students admitted per year: 4

-• Entry requirements: All entry requirements are A-Level standard or equivalent, unless otherwise stated.
-For the three-year course, Latin or Classical Greek to A-Level is required; some experience of Classical Greek is desirable, but the Intensive Greek programme caters for those beginning from scratch.
+• Subject requirements: For the three-year course, Latin or Classical Greek to A-Level (or equivalent) is required; some experience of Classical Greek is desirable, but the Intensive Greek programme caters for those beginning from scratch.
 Highly desirable are essay-based subjects and, particularly for those without experience of ancient languages, modern languages.

 • Assessment arrangements: If invited to interview, applicants will have one of two assessments.
 Applicants for the three-year course will have a Latin or Greek skills assessment which takes place during one of the interviews.
 Applicants for the four-year course will have a separate language aptitude assessment interview run by the Faculty.